Questions from Parents

 The Account Holder is responsible for setting up the student’s Hope Scholarship account.
 This will be done in consultation with the Board and vendor.

-Applications for the Hope Scholarship will be open from March 1st-May 15th of each academic year.
+Applications for the Hope Scholarship will be open from March 1 to May 15 of each academic year.
 All applications will be available on the West Virginia Hope Scholarship Website.

-You will be required to renew your Hope Scholarship account on a yearly basis.
-Renewal applications are open from January 15-May 15.
+You will be required to renew your Hope Scholarship account every year.
+Renewal applications are open from January 15 to May 15.

 Late applications are reviewed on a case-by-case basis.